rohan-pradhan/social-epistemology-llm-benchmarking/README.md

 - Trial-level data for each model and condition
 - Aggregated metrics across trials
 - Detailed metadata for analysis

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Submit a pull request

 ## License